IRS Continues to Attack Foot Faults and Retained Rights Instead of Problematic Appraised Values

 The tax court upheld an IRS denial of deduction for a conservation easement again in Coal Property Holdings, LLC v.
 Commissioner, 153 T.C.
 No. 7 (10/28/2019), in another syndication case with a grossly inflated appraisal.
 Here, through complicated corporate formation and capital contribution shenanigans, the taxpayer acquired the property in 2013 for $32.5 million and then donated a conservation easement three days later, claiming a donation of $155.5 million.

-Rather than attacking the obviously illegitimate valuation, the IRS focused on (1) the proceeds clause in the extinguishment section of the easement, à la PBBM-Rose Hill and Carroll, (2) the taxpayer’s failure to properly completely the Form 8283, à la Belair Woods and RERI Holdings, and (3) an error in the appraisal regarding one of the retained uses of the property.
+Rather than attacking the obviously illegitimate valuation, the IRS focused on (1) the proceeds clause in the extinguishment section of the easement, à la PBBM-Rose Hill and Carroll, (2) the taxpayer’s failure to properly complete the Form 8283, à la Belair Woods and RERI Holdings, and (3) an error in the appraisal regarding one of the retained uses of the property.

 The court upheld the IRS’s deduction denial based on the extinguishment proceeds argument and did not address the other arguments.
 Our opinion of the proceeds argument has been documented thoroughly in this blog with our pieces on PBBM-Rose Hill and Carroll.